SAML-Toolkits/python3-saml/README.md

 target_url = 'https://example.com'
 auth.login(return_to=target_url)
 ```
-The login method can recieve 2 more optional parameters:
+The login method can recieve 3 more optional parameters:

 * force_authn       When true the AuthNReuqest will set the ForceAuthn='true'
 * is_passive        When true the AuthNReuqest will set the Ispassive='true'
+* set_nameid_policy When true the AuthNReuqest will set a nameIdPolicy element.

 #### The SP Endpoints ####